 What is the Management Console? ¶

-The Management Console is the ultimate behind-the-scenes tool for administrators to control just about everything on their Dozuki site.
+The Manage Console is the ultimate behind-the-scenes tool for administrators to control everything on their Dozuki site.
+Find it by clicking on your avatar in the upper-right corner and select "Manage" in the drop menu.
 Use this page to change the site's configuration or access many other administrator tools that will keep your site running smoothly.

 Navigation Links ¶

-What can you do in the Management Console?
-The short answer: almost everything.
-In fact, the Management Console's power is so expansive, we've parceled the functions into handy-dandy navigation links.
+The Management Console's power is expansive—so we've parceled the functions into convenient navigation links.
 The left-hand navigation menu on your Management Console might look a little bit different, depending on what kind of user you are signed in as.
 It includes the following Navigation Links:

 - Configuration: Govern site appearance, ads, and info.
 See a detailed breakdown later on this page.